janko/rodauth-model/README.md

 ### Association options

-By default, all associations except for audit logs have `dependent: :delete` set, to allow for easy deletion of account records in the console.
-You can use `:association_options` to modify global or per-association options:
+By default, all associations are configured to be deleted when the associated account record is deleted.
+When using Active Record, you can use `:association_options` to modify global or per-association options:

 ```rb
 # don't auto-delete associations when account model is deleted (Active Record)